 Any time you park on a hill, you should put the gear select in park and set the parking/emergency brake if necessary.
-When starting a vehicle from an uphill or downhill location, release the parking/emergency brake, give the correct signal, check for oncoming traffic and proceed when it is safe to do so.
+When starting a vehicle from an uphill or downhill location, release the parking/emergency brake, give the correct signal, check for oncoming traffic, and proceed when it is safe to do so.

 - If you park on a street with curbing and your vehicle is facing downhill, turn the front wheels toward the curb so your vehicle will roll toward the curb. - If you park facing uphill and there is a curb, turn the front wheels away from the curb.
-(See illustration below.) - If you park on a street without curbing, turn the wheels toward the side of the road on which your vehicle is parked.
-(See illustration below.)
+(See illustration on the next page.) - If you park on a street without curbing, turn the wheels toward the side of the road on which your vehicle is parked.
+(See illustration on the next page.)